What it looks like when crews remove contaminated fire debris in Paradise

 A Department of Homeland Security Office of Inspector General report last August stated that California inadequately managed federal funds numerous times during disasters from 2013 to 2017, leading to $183 million in questionable costs.
 It called on FEMA managers to improve their oversight of California’s disaster expenditures, and to assist the state in order to avoid “potential fraud, waste or mismanagement.”

 For his part, Ghildarducci said he plans to hire a set of outside auditors to review payments the state is making to debris cleanup program contractors, in part to avoid running afoul of federal regulations.

-FEMA officials issued a brief emailed statement this week when asked about the relationship.
+FEMA officials issued a brief emailed statement in February when asked about the relationship.
 “We support Cal OES with dollars and technical support to help Californians before, during, and after disasters.
 We have and will continue to work together to accomplish that mission.”